MaastrichtU-IDS/dsri-documentation/website/docs/openshift-migrate-project.md

 oc get pod --selector app=rstudio-root
 ```

-3. Copy data in the persistent storage of the RStudio application to your laptop (in a `rstudio-data` folder)
+3. Copy the data from the persistent storage of the old RStudio application to your laptop (in a `rstudio-data` folder)

 ```bash
 oc cp rstudio-root-1-bkpdf:/home/rstudio ./rstudio-data
 ```

 4. Once the data has been downloaded you can login to the new cluster with `oc login`
-5. Start your application on the new cluster, and get its pod ID (we will use `rstudio-1-gcfev` for this example)
+5. Start your new application on the new cluster, and get its pod ID (we will use `rstudio-1-gcfev` as pod ID for this example)
 6. Copy the `rstudio-data` folder to the new application permanent volume (`/home/rstudio` for RStudio)

 ```bash